 Use of a corporation allows the entrepreneur to shield themselves, and other owners, from personal liability for most legal and financial obligations.
 The benefit of limited liability is one of the primary reasons entrepreneurs incorporate.
 However, the administration of a corporation requires more formality than other types of entities, such as sole proprietorships and partnerships.
 A corporation must follow the rules for such entities.
-The requirements include maintaining bylaws, holding annual shareholder and director meetings, keeping minutes of shareholder and director major decisions, ensuring that officers and directors sign documents in the name of the corporate records.
+The requirements include maintaining bylaws, holding annual shareholder and director meetings, keeping minutes of shareholder and director major decisions, ensuring that officers and directors sign documents in the name of the corporation, and importantly, maintain separate bank accounts from their owners and keep detailed financial and corporate records.
 A failure to follow the rules could lead to the loss of limited liability, known as "piercing the corporate veil."